 Force Majeure (under Section 18.7).
 The parties agree that “causes beyond a party’s reasonable control” include if the delay or failure is due to a force majeure event (overmacht) as defined in Article 6:75 of the Dutch Civil Code.

-For customers located in the United States, North America, and South America, the following terms apply:
+For customers located in the United States, North America (excluding Canada), and South America, the following terms apply:

 General.
-The Uniform Computer Information Transactions Act (UCITA) do not apply to this Agreement regardless of when or where adopted.
+The Uniform Computer Information Transactions Act (UCITA) does not apply to this Agreement regardless of when or where adopted.